ericpearson1313/croc/README.md

-Another croc chip for the 2025 Day-2 puzzle solution generation.
+# Day-2 implemented as a chip for the 2025 Day-2 Part 1 puzzle solution generation.

 Because we can re-use the I/O structure as before, puzzle text goes into the chip via rs232 uart and answer sum is returned via same.